memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 ### `load_model(num)`

-This function loads model from specified folder.
+This function loads the model from the specified folder.

 #### Input

-- `num (int, optional)`: ordinary number of model to load from default path on disc.
-Defaults to 0 (newest model).
+- `num (int, optional)`: ordinary number of model to load from the default path on the disc (default: 0, i.e., newest model).

 #### Return values
 - `path: str` ➡ path of loaded model